Overtorment/Cashier-BTC/BITCOIN-CORE-INSTALL.md

 ./bin/bitcoin-cli -rpcclienttimeout=30  -rpcport=8442  -rpcuser=user -rpcpassword=pass     getblockchaininfo
 ```

 to check it.
-If it hangs - blockchain is busy syncing, check out `debug.log` in datadir
+If it hangs - blockchain is busy syncing, check out `debug.log` in datadir.